by Philip Boxer

-According to Reason, however, error is not meaningful without the consideration of intention.
+According to Reason, however, error is not meaningful without the consideration of intent.
 That is, it has no meaning when applied to unintentional behaviors because errors depend on two kinds of failure, either actions do not go as intended (i.e. an error of execution) or the intended action is not the correct one (i.e. an error of planning).
 In the first kind of failure, the desired outcome may or may not be achieved; in the second kind of failure, the desired outcome cannot be achieved.
 For Reason, “intentional” errors thus reduce to errors of planning or execution, so if we follow him in restricting ourselves to ‘intentional’ errors, there are only errors of planning and execution.
-This is why errors of intention are not addressed in ‘To Err is Human’.
+This is why errors of intent are not addressed in ‘To Err is Human’.

 Understanding ‘unintentional errors’